 - a.
 Key personnel are not committed beyond a total effort of 100% for all active and pending projects, whether or not salary support is requested in the application. - b.
 There is no scientific or budgetary overlap.
 Scientific overlap occurs when substantially the same research, or a specific research aim, proposed in the approved application is funded over any part of the project period by another source.
-Budgetary overlap occurs when duplicate or equivalent budgetary items (e.g., equipment, salaries) are requested in an application but are already funded by another source.
+Budgetary overlap occurs when funds from more than one source are used to cover the same item or the same part of a budgetary item (e.g., equipment, salaries) and may be evident when duplicate or equivalent budgetary items are requested in an application but are already funded by another source.